𝐃𝐨𝐞𝐬 𝐭𝐡𝐞 𝐍𝐨𝐛𝐥𝐞 𝐐𝐮𝐫𝐚𝐧 𝐒𝐚𝐲 𝐭𝐡𝐞 𝐒𝐮𝐧 𝐒𝐞𝐭𝐬 𝐢𝐧 𝐚 𝐌𝐮𝐝𝐝𝐲 𝐒𝐩𝐫𝐢𝐧𝐠?

 𝐓𝐡𝐞 𝐒𝐮𝐧 𝐬𝐞𝐭𝐬 as far as 𝐭𝐡𝐞 𝐌𝐞𝐝𝐢𝐭𝐞𝐫𝐫𝐚𝐧𝐞𝐚𝐧 𝐒𝐞𝐚 𝐢𝐧 𝐭𝐡𝐞 𝐔𝐧𝐡𝐨𝐥𝐲 𝐩𝐚𝐫𝐭𝐢𝐚𝐥𝐥𝐲 𝐂𝐨𝐫𝐫𝐮𝐩𝐭𝐞𝐝 𝐁𝐢𝐛𝐥𝐞 𝐉𝐨𝐬𝐡𝐮𝐚 𝟏:𝟐-𝟒 𝐈𝐒𝐕

-Despite the Glorious Holy Quran in Chapter the Cave (18:86) tells us in a crystal-clear word tells us that the Sun APPEARED to him to be setting in a spring of murky water.
+Despite the Glorious Holy Quran in Chapter the Cave (18:86) tells us in a crystal-clear word that the Sun was PERCEIVED by him to be setting in a spring of murky water.

-Similarly, if you are in a desert it will APPEAR to you as if there is water in a far way distance in the horizon- That phenomenon called Mirage.
+Similarly, if you are in a desert you will PERCEIVE that as if there is water in a far way distance in the horizon- That phenomenon called Mirage.

 But in The Bible which had been partially corrupted in Joshua 1:2-4 ISV, it tells us that the sun sets as far the Mediterranean sea.

 I have given the translation of Abdullah Yusuf Ali above.
 The word he translated as “found” is وجد i.e. ‘wajada.’
 This word is used to describe the perception.
 See the proof from the Edward William Lane’s Lexicon.